Skip to main content

 Network Definitions

-This article provides basic definitions to words, phrases, or concepts used in networking.
-As with most support articles, the definitions listed will be added or modified over time.
+This article provides basic definitions of terms, phrases, and concepts used in networking.
+As with most support articles, the listed definitions will be added to or modified over time.

 This article does not go into full details about every word, phrase, or concept.
 If you would like to learn more about networking definitions in general, the Internet has lots of in-depth network support articles and we encourage you to use your search engine of choice to explore these topics.
 If you would like to learn more about a specific word, phase, or concept and how it specifically relates to an ETC control system, please feel free to reach out to ETC Applications Engineering or ETC Technical Support.